-Alignment to TUSD's infrastructure: In the past three years, most infrastructure issues have been resolved.
-Addressing academic articulation and grading will be the focus during the 2018-19 school year.
+Alignment to TUSD's infrastructure: In the past four years, most infrastructure issues have been resolved.
+Addressing academic articulation and grading will continue to be a focus during the 2018-19 school year.

-Professional Development: PD for all staff in DAEP should reflect the specific needs of the student population.
+Professional Development: PD for all staff in DAEP should reflect the specific needs of the student population with an emphasis on SEL strategies.
 Funded differentiated professional development is recommended during the summer months to prepare DAEP staff for the upcoming school year.